Mindspice/NFT_Generator/README.md

 This can easily be calculated by multiplying the total amount of images in each layer.
 But will be more convoluted if you are using Layer Occurrence and Image Max.

-#Future Updates
+# Future Updates

 - Serialization of project settings to allow for saving and opening in progress collection edits.
 - Scripts to parse trait csv and generate Ethereum, Solana and Chia metadata.

-#License
+# Terms of Use

 Project and all code is free to use in both a hobbyist and profession setting.
 Project is open source and changes can be made to suit your needs.
+You are free to keep these changes to yourself, though sharing is encouraged.

-*Sell of any project containing the original or edited code is prohibited.*
+*Sell of any project derived from this codebase is prohibited.*